-There are several areas of the Estuary that are especially important for Nature Conservation.
+There are several areas of the Estuary that are especially important for nature conservation.
 Most of these are managed by on-site rangers and it is the role of the Partnership to coordinate management activities with each site.
-Dawlish Warren and Exmouth Local Nature Reserve are managed by the respective County Council while Exeter's Canals are managed by the City Council.
+Dawlish Warren and Exmouth Local Nature Reserve are managed by the respective district councils while Exeter’s canals are managed by the City Council.
 Exminster Marshes and Bowling Green Marsh are both owned and managed by the RSPB and The Old Sludge Beds are managed by the Devon Wildlife Trust.

-A sand dune "spit" that lies on the western side of the estuary right at the mouth of the river.
+A sand dune “spit” that lies on the western side of the estuary right at the mouth of the river.
 Regularly attracts around 180 to 190 species per year with August to mid March the best time.
-There is a bird hide but this requires an approx 20min walk across soft sand.
+There is a bird hide but this requires an approx 20 minutes walk across soft sand.
 Visit close to high tide for the best views.
 Species – Winter for Divers, Slavonian grebes, Grey plover, Dunlin, Bar-tailed godwit, Brent Geese, Scoter and Wigeon.
-Summer – Terns, Skua, warblers & wild flowers.
+Summer – Terns, Skua and warblers.

 The Warren is a roosting site so restrictions apply to access to parts of the beach at certain times.
-Contact the Rangers for details.
+See Teignbridge council’s website, or contact the Rangers for more details.
 Boat landing is restricted on the Soft Sand Bay area from 1st April – 4th September.
-Contact the Rangers for details

 Exmouth Local Nature Reserve (LNR) is a massive area of tidal sand and mud at the southern end of the Exe Estuary – in fact, it’s one of the biggest LNRs in Devon.
 It’s also a globally important area for overwintering waders and waterfowl.
 In the autumn thousands of birds fly from the freezing Arctic to spend the winter months on the estuary, one of Devon’s most impressive natural spectacles.